This Slow Cooker Cake is sugar free, gluten free, grain free, low carb and filled with lemony custard and blueberries!

 Low Carb Custard Cake

 If you love creamy custard and you love cake, this combo of textures will rock your boat!
-Non- lemon lovers should look no further, this is full of lemony, zesty flavor, so if you’re not much of a fan than skip along to another recipe, perhaps my crock pot chocolate pudding cake would be more your speed.
+Lemon lovers should look no further, this is full of lemony, zesty flavor, but even if you’re not much into lemon you can easily adjust the amount used in this recipe to your liking!

-Crock Pots are awesome to use for savory meals of course, but once you venture to the dessert side, you will be surprised at how quickly you will be hooked to making this for friends and family.
+Crock Pots or slow cooker, whatever you like to call them, are awesome to use for savory meals.
+But once you venture to the dessert side, you will be surprised at how quickly you will be hooked to making this for friends and family.
 As long as you’re not looking for a perfect looking cake, neat and tidy kind of cake and you’re more interested in a simple, but tasty treat for family and/or company, desserts in the crock pot are the way to go.

 Dump, make sure it’s plugged in, cover and set!
 Come back in a few hours for some deliciousness!

-If the youngest child, who is quite the coconut hater, can’t tell it’s made with coconut, that has been what has driven me this year.
+My youngest child, who is quite the coconut hater, can’t tell this slow cooker cake is made with coconut, and that has been what has driven me to continue to persevere with coconut flour.
 Youngest has a tree nut allergy so very often I’ve got to make low carb recipes using coconut flour as opposed to almond flour.
 Often he can detect it and makes complaints.
 But not this year folks, not this year.
 I am winning 5 out of 5 thus far!

 - You can substitute the swerve sweetener with another sugar free sweetener of choice, but often other brands are sweeter so I would either use 1/4 cup of something else or eliminate the lemon stevia.

-- You can use heavy cream in place of light cream or even use milk of choice.
-You could even use coconut milk and make it dairy free.
+- You could even use canned coconut milk in place of the heavy cream and make it dairy free.

 - If you’re not a fan of lemon as much, reduce the amount of juice I used here to just 1/4 cup.

-- Whisk the yolks remaining ingredients except blueberries.
+In another bowl, whisk the yolks and remaining ingredients together except blueberries.